CodeRebirth/custom_calendar/README.md

-Simple Calendar Flutter Package
+LightWeight Calendar Flutter Package
 Simple Calendar is a Flutter package that provides an easy-to-use calendar widget for your mobile app.
 It allows you to display and interact with a calendar, making it simple to select dates, view months, and customize the appearance to match your app's design.

-Simple Calendar Widget
+LightWeight Calendar Widget

 Features
 Display a calendar with selectable dates.